Skip to main content

-Quick Verdict: Is the Aspire Credit Card Worth It?
+Quick Verdict: Is the Aspire® Cash Back Rewards Mastercard Worth It?

-The Aspire Cash Back Reward Card stands out in the subprime credit card space because it's one of the only bad-credit cards that earns cash back — 1% on every purchase.
-If you have poor or fair credit and want rewards while rebuilding, it's a genuinely useful option.
-The catch: annual fees up to $75 and a variable APR between 30.74% and 36.00% mean you need to pay your balance in full each month for the cash back to matter.
-For borrowers who can do that, Aspire offers more value than the Indigo or Milestone cards, which charge similar fees but earn zero rewards.
+The Aspire® Cash Back Rewards Mastercard stands out in the subprime credit card space because it is one of the only bad-credit cards that earns cash back* — 3% on eligible gas, groceries, and utilities, and 1% on all other eligible purchases.
+If you have poor or fair credit and want rewards while rebuilding, it is a genuinely useful option.
+The catch: annual fees of $85-$175 the first year ($229 thereafter) and a fixed APR of 36% mean you need to pay your balance in full each month for the cash back to matter.
+Credit limit is up to $1,000 subject to credit approval.

-Yes, the Aspire credit card is a legitimate product.
+Yes, the Aspire® Cash Back Rewards Mastercard is a legitimate product.
 It is issued by Atlanticus, a publicly traded financial technology company (NASDAQ: ATLC) founded in 1996 and headquartered in Atlanta, Georgia.
 Atlanticus has issued millions of credit cards through its various brands and is licensed to operate in all 50 states.
 The card is a Mastercard, meaning it's accepted at millions of merchants worldwide and backed by Mastercard's fraud protection.
 Aspire also reports to all three major credit bureaus (Equifax, Experian, TransUnion), which is a key legitimacy indicator for credit-building products.

 The "is it legit" question comes up frequently on Reddit and in Google searches because subprime credit cards often use aggressive direct-mail marketing.
 Receiving an unsolicited offer can feel suspicious, but Aspire's pre-qualification** process uses a soft credit pull — it won't affect your credit score to check your eligibility.

-The Aspire Cash Back Reward Card is an unsecured Mastercard designed for consumers with poor to fair credit (typically FICO scores of 300–669).
+The Aspire® Cash Back Rewards Mastercard is an unsecured Mastercard designed for consumers with poor to fair credit (typically FICO scores of 300–669).
 Unlike secured cards that require a cash deposit, Aspire requires no security deposit, making it more accessible for borrowers who don't have savings to tie up.
-The card earns 1% cash back on all purchases — a rare feature in the subprime category where most competitors offer zero rewards.
+The card earns 1% cash back* on all eligible purchases — a rare feature in the subprime category where most competitors offer zero rewards.

 Fees, APR & Key Details